GameTimeline

 • Books → read in Story order; fifth novel Sunrise on the Reaping published March 18, 2025

-• Mobile games and the stage show → FAQ only—not listed as timeline rows
+• Mobile games and the stage show → optional—not listed as titles on this timeline

 Story order tips